 The Recreation and Wellness Center does have a fax machine that is available for sport club use.
 The fax machine is located in the RWC Student Workspace (room 246).
 The fax number is (407) 823-6494.
 All incoming faxes should have a cover sheet with an attention to the specific club.
-All faxes must be done through RWC staff, including the communication (front desk) staff, Sport Club Supervisors, Sport Club President, Sport Club Graduate Assistant, or Sport Club Advisor.
-Limited printing and copying are available to sport clubs in the Student Workspace and all printing and copying must be approved by the Sport Club Advisor in advance.
+All faxes must be done through RWC staff, including the communication (front desk) staff, Sport Club Supervisors, Sport Club President, Sport Club Graduate Assistant, or Assistant Director of Sport Clubs.
+Limited printing and copying are available to sport clubs in the Student Workspace and all printing and copying must be approved by the Assistant Director of Sport Clubs in advance.